-Greenfield-Central policy for meal charges is as follows:
+Greenfield-Central Community School Corporation's policy for meal charges is as follows: Elementary (K-6)

-Elementary (K-6)

-- Students may charge breakfasts and lunches - A la carte items may not be charged - Notification will be sent to parents/guardians concerning the status of their child(s) prepaid account via low balance letter, email, text, or phone call to the household. - All charges must be paid by the last school day of the month; after that time the parent/guardian may be assigned to collections. - Any arrears in excess of \$50 will be assigned to collections on a monthly basis.
+- Students may charge breakfasts and lunches - A la carte items may not be charged - Notifications will be sent to parents/guardians concerning the status of their child(s) prepaid account via low balance letter, email, text, or phone call to the household. - All charges must be paid by the last school day of the month; after that time the parent/guardian may be assigned to collections. - Any arrears in excess of \$50 will be assigned to collections on a monthly basis.
 Any costs associated with collections will be passed on to the parent.

-Secondary (7-12)

-- Students may charge up to four (4) meals.
-If the (4) charge limit is met the parent/guardian shall provide meals from home - A la carte items may not be charged - Notification will be sent to parents/guardians concerning the status of their child(s) prepaid account via low balance letter, email, text, or phone call to the household. - All charges must be paid by the last school day of the month
+Secondary (7-12) - Students may charge up to four (4) meals.
+If the (4) charge limit is met the parent/guardian shall provide meals from home - A la carte items may not be charged - Notification will be sent to parents/guardians concerning the status of their child(s) prepaid account via low balance letter, email, text, or phone call to the household. - All charges must be paid by the last school day of the month Families may deposit money into students' meal accounts using a credit or debit card.
+Students may also pay with check or cash at the register as they go through the meal line.
+Any change due at the point of sale will be receipted into the prepaid meal account.